roemvaar/cs_notes/docs/algorithms/dynamic_programming.md

 # Dynamic Programming

-Dynamic programming is about always remembering answers to the sub-problems you've already solved.
+Dynamic programming is always remembering answers to the sub-problems you've already solved.
 We need to break up a problem into a series of overlapping sub-problems and build up solutions to larger and larger sub-problems.
 If you are given a problem, which can be broken down into smaller sub-problems, and these smaller sub-problems can still be broken into smaller ones - and if you manage to find out that there are some over-lapping sub-problems, then you've encountered a DP problem.